EquinoxHzXu/INFS7203-PROJ/README.md

 # INFS7203-PROJ
 UQ ITEE - INFS7203 Project (Sem2, 2016)

+## What's in it

+1. Collecting data of users and the Tweets of some specific users

+2. TF-IDF and Agglomerative Clustering to find the clusters of Tweets

+3. LDA to analysis the topics

+## Package Used

+- sklearn, gensim, numpy, nltk, pymongo, mongoengine, Tweepy

 ## How to use

 1. Create your app on Twitter Developer's website and copy your tokens to twitter_client.py